Last Updated: Feb 04, 2026

 4. Visit Chugach State Park

 If you have a morning or afternoon to spare, try a 2- to 5-mile hike at Chugach State Park.
-It’s an incredible half-million acre state park just outside of Anchorage.
-It’s a microcosm of what makes Alaska great: mountain views, forest, rivers, wildlife, and, of course, glaciers.
-There are 280 miles of trails perfect for hiking and exploring, so there are definitely options for a more advanced hike, but you can also get picture perfect views just a few steps from the parking lot.
+It’s an incredible half-million-acre state park just outside of Anchorage.
+It’s a microcosm of what makes Alaska great: mountain views, forests, rivers, wildlife, and, of course, glaciers.
+There are 280 miles of trails perfect for hiking and exploring, so there are definitely options for a more advanced hike, but you can also get picture-perfect views just a few steps from the parking lot.

 5. Glacier Dog Sledding